trialsolution/TS_Braunschweig2014/slide.md

       - tariff rate quotas (TRQ)
       - public intervention, export subsidies

+## Trade policies in CAPRI -- Tariff Rate Quotas (TRQ)

+- 'Transitional' measure for tariffication in the Uruguay Round
+- Two-tiered tariff approach
+    - lower tariff within a quota limit
+    - higher tariff (usually MFN) exceeding the quota
+- When filled, the quota creates economic rent
+    - the allocation of the rent is non-trivial
+    - the size of the rent depends on the demand
+- How strong demand is creates different market regimes
+    - underfilled, filled (at the quota), over-filled
+- In CAPRI TRQs are modelled using a smooth approximation of the regime switches

+## Trade policies in CAPRI -- Tariff Rate Quotas (TRQ)

+\centerline{\includegraphics[height=3in]{figure/trq_underfilled.png}}

+## Trade policies in CAPRI -- Tariff Rate Quotas (TRQ)

+\centerline{\includegraphics[height=3in]{figure/trq.png}}

+## Trade policies in CAPRI -- Tariff Rate Quotas (TRQ)

+\centerline{\includegraphics[height=3in]{figure/trq_overfilled.png}}

+## Trade policies in CAPRI -- Public intervention

+\centerline{\includegraphics[height=1.5in]{figure/public_intervention.png}}

+###
+- Stock change = Purchases + Releases
+- Buyin = intMax * errorf[ (PADM - P_market + calib.param) / SD]
+- Release = (Stocks + Purchase) * [1 - errorf[ (UVAE - P_market + calib.param) / SD]]

+\note{Notes on intervention:

+- Both the calculation of purchases and releases assume a probability distribution behind market prices.

+- Based on that the probability of market prices undercutting the administrative prices is taken into account.

+- The assumed distribution is normal, which has the convenient property that it can be fully described with the mean and the standard deviation.}

+\note{

+- SD is the standard deviation of market prices, estimated based on historical time series.

+- PADM is the administrative price.

+- 'errorf' is a GAMS function which coincides with the cumulative distribution function of the standard normal distribution.
+}

+## Trade policies in CAPRI -- Flexible levy system (cereals)

+\centerline{\includegraphics[height=2in]{figure/flexlevy.png}}

+- Guarantees a minimum import price on the market with a flexible tariff rate
+- The entry price system for F&V is modelled similarly, but using different functional forms for the smooth approximation

 ## Market model features (other)

 - Market for young animals, clearing at member state level